 Can I do neurofeedback if I’m also undergoing mental health counseling?

 Definitely yes!
 Neurofeedback can be a powerful addition to psychotherapy treatment.
 As the brain begins to improve functioning through neurofeedback training, emotional and behavioral issues can be easier to resolve with psychotherapy.
 We encourage all our clients to seek the best care available for their individual situations.

 What is remote training or at-home training?
 How does that work?

 Remote training or at-home training is exactly what it sounds like: you do your neurofeedback training sessions at home.
 It is cost-effective, convenient and you can get results faster by being able to do 3-5 (or more) sessions a week instead of twice a week in the office.
 A brain map and initial evaluation will be conducted in person and protocols will be set up tailored to your needs.
 You will be trained to run at-home neurofeedback sessions.
-There is a monthly cost which includes unlimited neurofeedback sessions, equipment, supplies, a review/ analysis of each session and a weekly 40 minute psychotherapy session.
-Please call the office at (703) 644-8039 or email email@example.com for more information.
+There is a monthly cost that includes unlimited neurofeedback sessions, equipment, supplies and a review/ analysis of each session.
+Please call the office at (703) 644-8039 or email email@example.com for more information